OWASP/www-project-application-security-verification-standard/info.md

   * [Korean](https://github.com/OWASP/ASVS/raw/v5.0.0/5.0/OWASP_Application_Security_Verification_Standard_5.0.0_ko.pdf)

 You can see other [in-progress translations here](https://github.com/OWASP/ASVS/blob/master/CONTRIBUTING.md#translations).
 Historic translations of the v4.x versions can be found in the [TRANSLATIONS.md file](https://github.com/OWASP/ASVS/blob/master/4.0/TRANSLATIONS.md) in the 4.0 folder.

+#### Branding Assets

+The ASVS's branding assets were created by [Hugo Costa](https://www.linkedin.com/in/hugo75costa/) and can be [found here](https://github.com/OWASP/www-project-application-security-verification-standard/tree/master/brand/).

 ### Social Links
 Follow the project on Twitter at: [@OWASP_ASVS](https://twitter.com/OWASP_ASVS)